Luther Creek: Acting career

 Creek's Broadway roles include Roger Davis in Rent (1998, after having played Mark Cohen in the National Tour of Rent beginning in 1996 and then Roger beginning in 1997), Lyle in Footloose (1999) and Bobby Strong in Urinetown (2003).
 In the early 1990s, Creek understudied the title role in the European premiere of Tommy.
 Creek also played the role of Claude in the (1993) James Rado-directed, 25th anniversary U.S. national tour of Hair (1994) and the 2001 City Center Encores! concert of Hair with Tom Plotkin and Idina Menzel.
 He also appeared in the 2000 revival of Jesus Christ Superstar.
 Off-Broadway roles have included Peter in A Man of No Importance (2002).
 His latest role is Woof in the 2010 West End revival of Hair.
 He is currently starring in the new Broadway musical Spider-Man: Turn Off the Dark, in the role of Kenny "Kong" McFarlane, among others.
 The show began previews on November 28, 2010, and opened June 14, 2011.
 The show’s Broadway run concluded on January 4, 2014.

-Creek has also appeared in films and on television, including guest-starring roles in several episodes of the Law & Order franchise and has done voice work in video games.
+Creek has also appeared in films and on television, including guest-starring roles in several episodes of the Law & Order franchise and has done voice work.